Brachymetatarsia (a.ka. congenital short metatarsus) is a rare condition that develops from early closure of the growth plate.

 It typically involves the 4th ray or, less frequently, more than one metatarsal bone.
-Supernumerous sesamoids at the MTP joints are most common in the 5th ray and least common in the 4th ray.
+Supernumerous sesamoids at the metatarsophalangeal joints are most common in the 5th ray and least common in the 4th ray.
 The incidence in the 1st interphalangeal joint is 2%2.

 Brachymetatarsia can related to several genetic conditions and syndromes which include.

 - aneuploidic anomalies

 There are several types of lengthening procedures which can be performed.

 For metatarsals that only need to be lengthened up to 15 mm, a single-stage lengthening procedures with a variety of biologic and synthetic implants are preferred, whereas gradual lengthening allows for greater length gain and concomitant lengthening of the soft tissues.

 - 1. Schimizzi A, Brage M. Brachymetatarsia.
 Foot Ankle Clin.
 2004;9 (3): 555-70, ix. doi:10.1016/j.fcl.2004.05.002 - Pubmed citation

 - 2. Coskun N, Yuksel M, Cevener M et-al. Incidence of accessory ossicles and sesamoid bones in the feet: a radiographic study of the Turkish subjects.
 Surg Radiol Anat.
 2009;31 (1): 19-24. doi:10.1007/s00276-008-0383-9 - Pubmed citation